airbop/airbop-client/README.md

 When you are unregistering only the `reg` parameter is needed.

+###### Re-Registering Or Updating With the AirBop Servers

+After you have registered with the AirBop servers you can update your device's information by registering with the AirBop servers again.
+If you use the same registration Id (provided by GCM) AirBop will update the device’s information with the newly posted values.

+For example if the device has it’s default language set to English the first time it registers, and French the second time it registers.
+The language for the device will be stored as French after the second registration.

+By default the sample client will attempt to re-register with the AirBop servers every 21 days.
+This is the recommended time span and is controlled by the `AIRBOP_DEFAULT_ON_SERVER_LIFESPAN_MS` value in the `AirBopActivity` class.
+The 21 day lifespan is passed to the GCM library using the following code:

+    GCMRegistrar.setRegisterOnServerLifespan(this, AIRBOP_DEFAULT_ON_SERVER_LIFESPAN_MS);

+This setting controls when the value returned by: [`GCMRegistrar.isRegisteredOnServer()`] `(http://developer.android.com/guide/google/gcm/client-javadoc/com/google/android/gcm/GCMRegistrar.html#isRegisteredOnServer%28Context%29) expires and will be set back to false, causing the client to re-register with AirBop.

 ## Ensure a Device is Connected

 Before you build and run the app, you must ensure you have either a physical device, or an Android Virtual Device running and connected.
 For more information on how to run an Android emulator, see [Managing Virtual Devices](http://developer.android.com/tools/devices/index.html) in the Android developer documentation.